 AMGC's property standards vary by market acceptance for each property type.
 The following are general parameters under which property is considered acceptable collateral for loans insured by AMGC.
-Minor deviations to these property standards may be considered in relation to the overall evaluation of the property and should not be used as the only reason for rejection of a loan.
+Minor deviations to these property standards may be considered in relation to the overall evaluation of the property.